-This page is about statistics and what they can tell us about the outlook for people with cervical cancer.
+Survival statistics for cervical cancer.
 There is information about

 Cervical cancer statistics and outlook